DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

 ## 1. Drinking fountains distribution - Vancouver, BC, Canada

 In this project, I am investigating the drinking fountains accessibility along the green pathwyas in Vancouver, BC, Canada.
 The shape files data were obtained from the City of Vancouver public data portal (https://opendata.vancouver.ca/pages/home/).
-I initially did this project in QGIS through its Python functionality and here I am leveraging GeoPandas spatial functionalities.
-ALl the Python scripts are atatched as the jupyter notebook file names "Drinking fountains distribution - Vancouver, BC, Canada.ipynb".
+I initially did this project in QGIS through its Python functionality but in order to provide all the details and workflows I am leveraging GeoPandas spatial functionalities (please see the jupyter notebook file named "Drinking fountains distribution - Vancouver, BC, Canada.ipynb", attached to this repo).

 The followings are some notes and explanations: